 Distributions.
-Our board of directors intends to declare a dividend shortly after completion of this offering of \$ per day for the period commencing the day we price this offering and continuing through March 31, 2012, which equates to a quarterly rate of approximately \$ per share payable early in the second quarter of 2012.
-This dividend payment is contingent upon the completion of our initial public offering during the first calendar quarter of 2012.
+Our board of directors intends to declare a dividend shortly after completion of this offering of \$0.00374 per share per day for the period commencing the day we price this offering and continuing through June 30, 2012, which equates to a quarterly rate of approximately \$0.34 per share payable early in the third quarter of 2012.
+This dividend payment is contingent upon the completion of our initial public offering during the first half of calendar 2012.
 Accordingly, purchasers in this offering will be entitled to receive this dividend payment.
 We anticipate that this dividend will be paid from income primarily generated by interest and dividend income earned on our investment portfolio.
 The specific tax characteristics of the dividend will be reported to stockholders after the end of the calendar year.
 A portion of the offering price on which a sales load is being paid may include the proposed dividend.
 We cannot assure you that we will be able to pay distributions in the future at the same rate or at all.
 We do not have a policy to pay distributions at a specific level and expect to continue to distribute substantially all of our taxable income.
 We will identify at the time of distribution the portion of any distribution estimated to consist of net capital gain or a return of capital.